A well-written engineering resume will set you apart from your competition. It’s the first screening stage, which can make or break you.

 Now maybe, a job description emphasizes Bernoulli’s principle.
 In this case, write about your application of Bernoulli’s principle in your work.

 To point out, experience is more powerful than the alphabet soup listed after your name.
-So, don’t fill precious resume real estate with explanations over the following:
+Don’t fill precious resume real estate with explanations over the following:

 Rather, be succinct and stick to the real work you’ve done.
 An employer doesn’t care about self-promotion and what many would construe as bullshit.
 Employers want to know what you can do for them and how you’ll fit into their company.